efeiza/blakegilliland.github.io/_posts/2020-05-16-LAAnalysis.md

 <!-- ![](/Users/blakegilliland/Documents/GitHub/blakegilliland.github.io/images/LA-analysis_files/figure-gfm/unnamed-chunk-5-1.png) -->

-We get a test statistic of t = 0.938 and a p-value that is much greater than our set \(\alpha = .05\) level.
+We get a test statistic of t = 0.938 and a p-value that is much greater than our set \(\$$alpha = .05$$\) level.
 Since our statistic is >0, this indicates that the average DFW rate accross courses actually goes up when LA's are present.

 ### Wilcoxon Signed-Rank Test for DFW Rate, pairing by Course.
 Looking for an LA Effect.